KDE/digikam-doc/post_processing/metadata_editor.rst

 Light
 ~~~~~

-This view records ambient condition captured by camera.
+This view supports editing of light source condition for the image.

-    - **Light source**: this checkbox allows to edit the kind of light source used to take the picture.
+    - **Light source**: this checkbox allows you to edit the kind of light source used to take the picture.
-    - **Flash mode**: this checkbox allows to edit the flash program mode used by the camera to take the picture.
+    - **Flash mode**: this checkbox allows you to edit the flash program mode used by the camera to take the picture.
-    - **Flash energy**: this checkbox allows to edit the flash energy used to take the picture in BCPS units.
+    - **Flash energy**: this checkbox allows you to edit the flash energy used to take the picture in BCPS units.
 Beam Candle Power Seconds is the measure of effective intensity of a light source when it is focused into a beam by a reflector or lens.
 This value is the effective intensity for a period of one second.
-    - **White balance**: this checkbox allows to edit the white balance mode set by the camera when the picture was taken.
+    - **White balance**: this checkbox allows you to edit the white balance mode set by the camera when the picture was taken.
 Possible values are **Auto** and **Manual**.

 .. figure:: images/metadata_editor_exif_light.webp
     :alt: